From the Mouths of Babes: What Can Research on Babies, Moms, Stress, and Substance Use Tell Us About Resilience?

 Dr. Stroud will also describe ongoing studies from the COBRE Center for Stress, Trauma, and Resilience (STAR) and the Center for Behavioral and Preventive Medicine at The Miriam Hospital, Brown University, Providence, Rhode Island.
 This work focuses on elucidating pathways and interventions to foster resilience.
 The speaker will conclude with the critical need to build resilience and mitigate health inequities at structural and community levels.

+The annual Stephen E. Straus Distinguished Lecture in the Science of Complementary Therapies was established to honor the founding director of the National Center for Complementary and Alternative Medicine.
 This lecture series is presented by NCCIH and supported by the Foundation for the National Institutes of Health with a generous gift from Bernard and Barbro Osher.
-To request sign language interpreting services or other reasonable accommodations to participate in this event, contact the NCCIH Clearinghouse at email@example.com or 1-888-644-6226 by December 5.
+To request sign language interpreting services or other reasonable accommodations to participate in this event, contact the NCCIH Clearinghouse at firstname.lastname@example.org or 1-888-644-6226 by December 5.

 Laura Stroud, Ph.D., is professor of psychiatry and human behavior at the Warren Alpert Medical School of Brown University.
 She is also director and senior research scientist at the Center for Behavioral and Preventive Medicine of The Miriam Hospital, Providence, Rhode Island.
 Dr. Stroud also directs the National Institutes of Health (NIH)-funded Center of Biomedical Research Excellence (COBRE) for Stress, Trauma, and Resilience (STAR) at The Miriam Hospital, where she and her colleagues study childhood stress, trauma, and resilience across the lifespan.